 Breathing is a vital function that is controlled by the rhythmic firing of neurons in a few specific brain regions deep in the brainstem.
+Would you know what to do if someone stopped breathing?
+Join a first aid class today at somewhere like Hamilton Coast2Coast to find out more information about these life-saving skills.
 These brain regions in the medulla also receive signals from a complex network of sensors for blood oxygen, carbon dioxide and acidity, as well as from other higher level brain regions, to ultimately control the signaling sent to the diaphragm and external intercostal muscles involved in expansion (inspiration; inhalation) and contraction (expiration; exhalation) of the lungs.

 As discussed in this section, several types of breathing disorders result from changes in neuronal signaling to the muscles that control the patency of the upper airway (size of the airway opening) in the throat.
 During sleep, breathing disorders often occur because certain muscles, especially those controlling the upper airway, have less muscle tone and are weaker during sleep, causing the airway to partially (snoring) or completely collapse, resulting in obstructive sleep apnea.